Key points about typhoid

 To reduce your chances of catching typhoid, always wash your hands well after using the toilet and before preparing or eating food.

 If you are travelling to one of the countries where the rates of typhoid are high, get a vaccination before you do.
-These countries are:
+High risk areas include:

 • India, Pakistan and Bangladesh